openlawteam/tribute-ui/CONTRIBUTING.md

-# Contributing to Moloch v3
+# Contributing to Tribute DAO

-:+1::tada: First off, thanks for being interested in contributing to Moloch v3! :tada::+1:
+:+1::tada: First off, thanks for being interested in contributing to Tribute DAO! :tada::+1:

 The following is a set of guidelines for contributing to OpenLaw's open-source repositories, which are hosted in the [OpenLaw Organization](https://github.com/openlawteam) on GitHub.